grahamegrieve/ClinicArrivals/documentation/UserGuide.md

 * **Unknown Incoming Messages**: List of SMS messages that have arrived that weren't understood (see note below)
 * **Sms Simulator**: Allows testing the application by simulating sending SMS messages to it (and seeing what has been sent)
 * **Pms Simulator**: Allows testing the application by creating appointments
-* **Room Mappings**: List of instructions for finding the room for a particular doctor
+* **Doctor Settings**: Settings for the Doctots in the clinic (including instructions for finding the room for a particular doctor)
 * **Message Templates**: Controls the actual text of the messages that get sent out to patients
 * **Settings**: Application configuration
 * **About**: Information about the program